Naseer Turabi: Early life and career

 Naseer Turabi was born in Hyderabad Deccan on 15 June 1945.
 His father, Allama Rasheed Turabi, was a religious scholar.

 Turabi came to Pakistan with his family after the independence of Pakistan in 1947 and settled in Karachi.
 He finished his basic education in 1962 and received his M.A. in Mass Communications from University of Karachi in 1968.

-Turabi was friends with fellow poets Faiz Ahmed Faiz, Nasir Kazmi, and Mustufa Zaidi.
+Turabi was friends with fellow poets Faiz Ahmed Faiz, Nasir Kazmi, and Mustafa Zaidi.

 He began writing poetry in 1962.
 His first collection of poetry, Aks-e-Faryadi, was published in 2000.
 He wrote two other books: Laaraib and Sheyriaat.

 Pakistani singer Abida Parveen provided vocal rendering for his poem Woh hamsafar tha.
 This ghazal was written in response to the fall of Dhaka.
-It was later used as a theme song for the TV drama series Humsafar in (2011).
+It was later used as a theme song for the TV drama series Humsafar (2011).

 He also wrote lyrics for the theme song "Dil Ka Jo Mol Chukatay Honge" of Mol and Zindagi Gulzar Hai drama series.
 He has also written lyrics of Dil Aitebaar for Khwab Saraye and for Yaqeen Ka Safar OST.